Phillrb/Dance-Dance-Vec/README.md

 This project will require song submissions from the community but these can be readily ported from the Atari ST, Amstrad and ZX-Spectrum 128k due to the common sound chip:
 - https://www.youtube.com/watch?v=eSfoQKiXo5g
 - http://en.wikipedia.org/wiki/General_Instrument_AY-3-8910

+NOTE: Currently there is no sound, music or scoring!
+The current implementation just eternally loops.